 If you are creating an heirloom scrapbook which is going to mark a significant family occasion or a scrapbook you want to last a long time without deteriorating, it's important to use supplies which are of archival quality.
 Have you ever left a piece of printed paper in daylight?

-Hopefully this has inspired you to try using your rubber stamps to decorate scrapboook pages whether it's for yourself or to give as a gift.
+Hopefully, this has inspired you to try using your rubber stamps to decorate scrapbook pages whether it's for yourself or to give as a gift.
 Rubber stamping and scrapbooking are such great crafts, it's fun to use them together.